TreezzZ/treezzz.github.io/index.md

 - **Perception & Cognition**

 ## News
 - **[Oct.
-2023]** One paper is accepted to UniReps Workshop @ NeurIPS 2023: "NEUCORE: Neural Concept Reasoning for Composed Image Retrieval".
+2023]** One paper is accepted to UniReps Workshop, NeurIPS 2023: "NEUCORE: Neural Concept Reasoning for Composed Image Retrieval".
 - **[Oct.
 2023]** We submitted a paper about employing foundation models for zero-shot local scene graph generation.
 - **[Aug.
 2022]** I joined Pennsylvania State University as a Ph.D. student.
 - **[Mar.
 2022]** I interned at Cognitive Computing Laboratory, Baidu Research.